littlebizzy/server-status/readme.txt

 = I have a suggestion, how can I let you know? =

 Please avoid leaving negative reviews in order to get a feature implemented.
-Instead, we kindly ask that you post your feedback on the wordpress.org support forums by tagging this plugin in your post.
-If needed, you may also contact our homepage.
+Instead, use our free Facebook group.

 == Changelog ==

+= 1.4.0 =
+* tested with WP 5.0
+* updated plugin meta

 = 1.3.2 =
 * updated plugin meta